gigi-codes/capstone/README.md

 I included average _fuel price_, increased number of _registered cars_ as well as _consumer debt_ as additional regressors in both _Prophet_ and _Greykite_, but there was no significant effect at that resolution.

-Sourcing local data - at the ZIP-code or even county level, would likely yiedl better results.
+Sourcing local data - at the ZIP-code or even county level, would likely yield better results.

+===
+CURRENTLY WORKING ON HOURLY DATA.

+The also unprecedented fuel prices further exemplify one of the main challenges in time-series modeling, which has prompted a very simple plot of at-the-pump-price-rate-of-change compared to petroleum-barrel-price-change-rate compared to wheat and bread.

+A little bit of Econ.

 ---
 ## DATA